aluushii/DIS2/README.md

 1. git clone https://github.com/aluushii/DIS2
 2. navigate to the CORE folder
 3. docker-compose up --build
-4. The web app will be available at http://localhost:5050.
+4. The web app will be available at http://localhost:5050/home.

+# Example of using the app
+1. Click "Get Started" on the home page to get to the recipe page
+2. Fill in 800 in the Material (g) box, 4.0 in the Needle (mm) dropdown box and Peer Gynt fra Sandnes Garn in the Yarn dropdown box.
+3. Click Find Recipes and get directed to the results page showing what recipes are possible using the input from above.

 # Knitting Recipes Web App